 Are soy wax candles better than your current candle?

 100 percent yes.
 Soy wax is a better alternative to most of what is currently sold.
-Your Yankee Candles of the world still rely on Paraffin wax, which throws scent well, but may produce numerous toxic carcinogens and emit harmful vapors into the air.
+So many candle companies still rely on low grade paraffin wax, which throws scent well, but may produce numerous toxic carcinogens and emit harmful vapors into the air.
 These toxins are very unsafe and can even cause cancer if too much is ingested.
 Low quality paraffin wax is unfit for candles because it must be blended with chemicals to be able to release fragrance, while soy wax naturally releases fragrance faster and for a longer period of time.
 Most importantly, soy wax supports American farmers while paraffin wax only supports the oil industry.

 So, what is soy wax?

 Soy wax is a vegetable wax derived from soybeans, which is a renewable resource, unlike petroleum based paraffin.
 To define soy wax more precisely, it is hydrogenated soybean oil.
 After harvesting the soybeans, they are cleaned, cracked, de-hulled and rolled into flakes.
 The oil is then extracted and hydrogenated.
 The process of hydrogenation converts some of the fatty acids in the oil from saturated to unsaturated.
 This process alters the melting point of the oil significantly, allowing it to hold fragrance better and be a solid at room temperature.
 This is a key element which makes soy wax a great material for candle making.

 Why else is soy wax better than paraffin wax?

 If you were ever to accidentally spill candle wax, you better hope it’s soy wax.
 Paraffin wax is much harder to clean or get out of carpet and fabrics.
 While soy wax cleans up easily with hot water and dish soap!